Sergio-Estefano/HW-due-6-30/README.md

 Everyone introducing themselves opened my eyes to the wide variety of people with unqiue backgrounds that have signed up for this course.

 Some things I'm excited to learn is the programming langauge "R" and how to apply this concept of Big Data and Machine Learning to real world applications.
-Learning all this information and being able to apply it is very helpful
+Learning all this information and being able to apply it is very helpful.

 ## Notes Morning Class

+Connections between passion, talent, and wealth.

+The three stages in learning Machine learning/Data science.
+This was very helpful to start understanding how we would make our project.

 ## Notes Afternoon Class

+Watched Iron Man video and analayzed what parts of his helmet relates to data collection and much more.

+Identifying x and y variables:
+  X: Explanating Variable
+  Y: Response Variable

+Continous v Discrete Variable:
+  Continous: Would take forever to count
+    Ex: Time
+  Discrete: Countable in a finate amount of time
+    Ex: Rolling 2 dice